DMPRoadmap/roadmap/README.md

 - **Sigin in/Create account:** The sign in and create account workflows has been overhauled to place more emphasis on logging in via institutional credentials (Shibboleth).
 All of the DMPTool code for these items have been separated into its own `app/views/branded/shared/` subdirectory.
 The corresponding JS file can be found at `app/javascript/dmptool/`.
 - **Public participating institutions page:** A new Participating Institutions page has been added and is accessible to the public.
 - **Styling:** We have added `app/assets/stylesheets/dmptool/**/*.scss` files that gets loaded after the base DMPRoadmap stylesheets
-- **Create buttons:** All of the create buttons (e.g. Create Plan, Create Template) have been moved so that they appear on the upper right of their associated tables.
-- **Accordion plus/minus (+/-) icons:** The plus/minus icons on the accordions have been moved so that they appear on the left.
-- **Project details page:** The id field and contact phone numbers have been removed.
-- **Max number of organization links:** Added a new constant for the max number of organization links that can appear in the header
 - **Text/Labels:** Various text and labels have been updated.

 ## Troubleshooting